Strive Education model makes a giant leap into national spotlight

 “We are essentially building a framework where a partnership will develop … that is tailored to the unique needs of their communities but builds on our framework,” Edmondson said.

 Strive’s 2009 annual report card was recently released.
-It measures several indicators including early childhood student preparation, academic support and success, and college enrollment and retention.
-34 of 53 indicators identified, including high school graduation rates, showed improvement, according to the report.
+It measured several indicators including early childhood student preparation, academic support and success, and college enrollment and retention.
+34 of 53 indicators identified in the report, including high school graduation rates, showed improvement, according to the report.

-This is the second year the report has come out and looks back at measures over the past four to five years.
+This is the reports second year and looks back at measures over the past 4 to five years.
 It’s one of the ways Strive can present data across a wide spectrum for more complete picture of education across Cincinnati and Northern Kentucky.

 Zimmerman explained: “You know how the economy is doing because you know what the stock market is doing, and what’s going on with mortgages.
 There are very clear indicators.
 In education, you don’t always know that.
 This is trying to drive that, to be consistent and make sure everyone is looking at the same road map to figure out if they are succeeding or not.”